Master of Occupational Therapy (M.O.T.)

 Successful completion of the capstone course is required prior to enrollment in Level II Fieldwork experiences.

 The Master of Occupational Therapy degree requires six months internship completed in three month rotations at two fieldwork sites.
 Fieldwork sites are independent agencies and maintain their own requirements.
-Fieldwork agencies may request proof of immunization (www.twu.edu/student-health-services/immunizations.asp), background checks, drug screens, proof of liability and/or personal insurance, CPR training, or fingerprinting.
+Fieldwork agencies may request proof of immunization (www.twu.edu/student-health-services/immunizations.asp), background checks, drug screens, health insurance, malpractice insurance, CPR training, and fingerprinting.
 When this is required by an agency, all students assigned to that agency must meet any requirements at their own expense.
 Failure to meet the requirements may result in delay or failure to complete the M.O.T. program.

 - All academic courses must be completed successfully before admission to Level II Fieldwork experiences.